Code-Institute-Submissions/teman67-Project_2/README.md

 ### Content

-- The images of the website were tooken from google images.
+- The image of the quiz page was tooken from google images.
-- The video on the home page was downloaded from Youtube (<https://www.youtube.com/watch?v=xW8Oocswn9s>) and then edited by KAPWING online website.
+- The chicken icons were downloaded from google with .gif extention and then converted to .mp4 to reduce the size.
-- The icons in the footer and Activities page were taken from [Font Awesome](https://fontawesome.com/).
+- The songs were downloaded from [Pixabay](https://pixabay.com).
-- The fonts are imported from Google Fonts.
-- The Readme.md template was obtained from Code Institute.
+- The Readme.md template was obtained from Code Institute [Code Institute](https://github.com/Code-Institute-Org/ci-full-template).